 - Total Itemized Deductions: $26,450

-If you’re planning on itemizing and claiming a deduction for your charitable contributions, do a rough tally of your itemized deductions.
-If the total doesn’t top the new standard deduction for your filing status, you may want to consider bunching donations for two or even three years into one year or looking at other strategies for reducing your tax bill without itemizing.
+If you’re planning to claim more than $300 in deductions for your charitable contributions, do a rough tally of your itemized deductions.
+If the total doesn’t top the standard deduction for your filing status, you may want to consider bunching donations for two or even three years into one year or looking at other strategies for reducing your tax bill without itemizing.